jaanga/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-unflatland-features/readme.md

 ## Issues

-* Navigate between tiles using cursor keys
-* NSEW arrow buttons create errors at edge of world
-	* Should just continue going seamlessly
 * World location map does not load all 4 images the first time
 * Overlay mis-registration at low zoom levels
 	* Actual data vs Mercator data issue